 Automated Assembly Line with AGVs

 Midwest Engineered Systems built a complete row unit assembly system for an agriculture equipment manufacturer.
-Our customer contacted us to build an assembly line for a new product with world class operator ergonomics that increases assembly efficiency while delivering comprehensive quality tracking.
+Our customer contacted us to build an assembly line for a new product with world-class operator ergonomics that increases assembly efficiency while delivering comprehensive quality tracking.
 The goals of the project were to increase the throughput with fewer operators, without causing additional physical stress.

 Cycle time analysis, pre-build testing, and evaluations of various material handling techniques were reviewed.
 The Pros/Cons for various paths were reviewed with the customer and eventually led us to the AGVs.

-After a full evaluation of the project’s challenges and goals, Midwest Engineered Systems provided the customer a complete solution, which included:
+After a full evaluation of the project’s challenges and goals, Midwest Engineered Systems provided the customer with a complete solution, which included:

 - Jervis Webb Smart Cart AGC System – 12 smart cart system supports parts on each unit and automatically travels from station to station.
 The carts adjust in height between stations based on the height of the next operator and the work zone of the assembly.
-The carts are set to travel on a magnetic tape and are equipped with safety scanners.
-Each of these carts are also equipped with a ‘lazy susan’ like device that allows the part to be accessed from all sides without the operator moving
+The carts are set to travel on magnetic tape and are equipped with safety scanners.
+Each of these carts is also equipped with a ‘lazy Susan’ like device that allows the part to be accessed from all sides without the operator moving

 - GCI Load Balancing Manipulators

 - Loading Station – Heavy part loading station with a supermarket based loading of subcomponents

 - Assembly Stations – Lift-assist mechanism for torque tools with angle versus distance feedback for quality control